mestachs/blog/posts/2022-11-21-postgres-command-line.md

 ## pg_stat_activity

-My app is super slow, my ruby/python process just blow up...
+My app is super slow, my ruby/python/java process just blow up...
-You probably want to answer what is currently running right now in postgres ?
+You probably want to answer the question 'what is running right now in postgres' ?

-Want a cool trick take csv snapshots of the queries ?
+Want a cool trick to take csv snapshots of the queries ?

 ```
 psql -h crt.sh -p 5432 -U guest certwatch -c "COPY (select * from pg_stat_activity) TO STDOUT WITH CSV HEADER"